 Simple English definitions for legal terms

-Read a random definition: dying without issue
+Read a random definition: yeoman of the guard

 Definition: Economic duress is when someone uses illegal or unfair tactics to make another person agree to a contract.
 This can happen when one person threatens to end a contract that already exists, and the other person is afraid of losing money or suffering other economic problems.
 If someone can prove that they were under economic duress when they signed a contract, they may be able to get out of the contract.